QuailCreekHOA/quailcreekhoa.github.io/README.md

 Site Management
 ----------------
 The qchoa.net web site is currently hosted on GitHub, using a domain registered at GoDaddy.com (that's what the `CNAME` file is for at the root of this workspace).
-Our site uses standard HTML+CSS.
+Our site uses vanilla HTML+CSS.

 Attribution